 To that point, the only assets being reused in Destroy All Humans! are the original voice lines and music.
-Everything else has been rebuilt from scratch in an effort to capture the feeling of the original rather than an exact copy.
-At the core of the experience you’ll find the game still looks and plays like a third-person shooter with stealth elements and vehicle-based combat via Crypto’s saucer.
+Everything else has been rebuilt from scratch to capture the feeling of the original rather than an exact copy.
+At the core of the experience, you’ll find the game still looks and plays like a third-person shooter with stealth elements and vehicle-based combat via Crypto’s saucer.

 Players are encouraged to cause as much mayhem and destruction as possible both in the air and on the ground.
 Crypto’s ship is fitted with a powerful laser beam that can easily destroy buildings, cars, cows, and humans, all while sending townsfolk into panic as it zips around the map.
 In the original, the saucer’s movement was strictly limited to horizontal directions; however, with the remake Black Forest has removed this restriction, allowing players to maneuver up and down in addition to horizontally.

 Crypto himself has a lot more tools in his arsenal this time around.
-The alien’s telekinetic powers remain intact, however, they’ve been somewhat tweaked to be more flexible.
-Crypto can now combine abilities such as psychokinesis, hypnotization, and transformation in order to shock and terrify his human victims.
+The alien’s telekinetic powers remain intact; however, they’ve been adjusted to be a bit more flexible.
+Crypto can now combine abilities such as psychokinesis, hypnosis, and transformation to shock and terrify his human victims.
 Character movement has been improved as well, with Crypto now being able to dash and glide in addition to using his jetpack to traverse environments.

 The Final Word on Destroy All Humans!
 Remake